gabrielleuzinger/Algerian-Forest-Fires/Report/Algerian Forest Fires Dataset Data Set.md

 Second, we must verify if our data set is balanced. **We can see that the classes are reasonably balanced between fires and not fires**.

 "It is often useful to look at your data using multiple different visualizations in order to spark ideas" [(BROWNLEE, 2016)](https://machinelearningmastery.com/machine-learning-with-python/).
 Looking at the histogram of the atributes, we verify that some have Gaussian-like distributions and other exponential-like distributions.
-Besides, the boxplots show that the attributes have quite different spreads.

 ```python